nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Finding applicants by name, scholarship or major

 1. Finding existing applicants based on the specified characteristics while these applicants are being shown
-   1. Prerequisites: List all applicants using the `list` command.
-3 applicants in the list.
+   1. Prerequisites: 3 applicants in the list.
 The list contains first applicant named `Muhammad Ali` with the following characteristics:
       ```
       Name: Muhammad Ali